-Course topics: Discover Your Art Museum, Elements of Art, Art and Life in Early America, Let's Sketch, Asian Masterpieces, European and American Masterpieces, Symbols of Identity, Animals in Art, Literature through Art, Math through Art, Science through Art, STEAM, The Holiday Tour, Kamishibai: Japanese Storytelling, Pacific Voyages, Picturing Hawai‘i, World through Art, Tales from the Philippines, Art of the Ancient World, World Religions.
+Course topics: The World through Art, Elements of Art, Art and Life in Early America, Let's Sketch, Asian Masterpieces, European and American Masterpieces, Symbols of Identity, Animals in Art, Literature through Art, Math through Art, Science through Art, STEAM, The Holiday Tour, Kamishibai: Japanese Storytelling, Pacific Voyages, Picturing Hawai‘i, Tales from the Philippines, Art of the Ancient World, and World Religions.

-Class requirements: Docent trainees are required to complete extensive reading assignments, follow ongoing school tours, present mini-practice tours to fellow trainees, participate in the evaluation process, prepare written sample tours, and before the completion of the course, lead school groups on their own.
+Class requirements: Docent trainees are required to complete reading assignments, follow ongoing school tours, present mini-practice tours and full length tours to fellow trainees, participate in the evaluation process, prepare verbal sample tours, and before the completion of the course, lead school groups on their own.
 Membership in the Honolulu Museum of Art is optional, but highly recommended.

 Tuition: Tuition is $175 plus the cost of textbooks (approximately $100).

 Service: During the course, upon satisfactory completion of each practice tour, trainees will conduct tours on the themes they have studied to date.
 At the end of the course, docents will receive a diploma and agree to a minimum five-year service commitment, giving a weekly tour during the school year.

 How to apply